open-alchemy/OpenAlchemyEditor/web/README.md

 - `seedComponentOnInit`: The seed component has started initialization.
-- `seedComponentSelectChange`: The selected seed has changed including the seed that it was changed to.
+- `seedComponentSelectChange`: The selected seed has changed including the seed path that it was changed to.

 Input:

 - `seeds`: All available seeds.
-- `selectedSeed`: The seed that is currently selected.
+- `selectedSeed`: The path of the seed that is currently selected.

 #### Results Component